 Click here to register

-Lloytron PLC and its parent company Laltex, enforce an ethical trading policy which vets all suppliers.
+Lloytron Ltd and its parent company Laltex, enforce an ethical trading policy which vets all suppliers.
 This policy ensures that manufacturers comply with our high standards, including working conditions, minimum wage and health and safety.

 Laltex & Company Limited (and subsidiary companies) Ethical Trading Base Code